 There are many perceptions of what an introvert is/ does/ how they act, most of them are completely wrong (and negative).
 The articles on this page are about those perceptions, what tactics can you use and how can you improve yourself whilst still being you?
 Scroll down for articles about introversion. .

 As well as the free ideas on this page, this site offers support for introverts in business.
 What support is best for you?

 The biggest tip I’ve taken from interviewing many successful introverts, is that if you’re introverted to be yourself and use your strengths; don’t try to be like an extrovert.
 As you’re an introvert, that implies you’ll be quietly successful.

 Here’s a selection of articles that you may find useful.

-Not because you want to stop being introverted, but because you want to be brilliant at being who you are, harness introvert super-powers and “deal with” some of the issues relating to extrovert strengths.
+They’re not useful because you want to stop being introverted, but because you want to be brilliant at being who you are, harness your introvert super-powers and “deal with” some of the issues relating to extrovert strengths.

 Consider the quick advert first, download your free guide to being quietly successful.

 This episode of Activate Your Introvert has a discussion with shyness expert Nadia Finer, examining how to help shy (and introverted) people in your team.